USS Antietam departs Yokosuka after nearly 11 years of forward-deployed service

-240126-N-YQ181-1069 YOKOSUKA, Japan (Jan.
-26, 2024) Sailors assigned to the U.S. 7th Fleet band perform in front of the Ticonderoga-class guided-missile cruiser USS Antietam (CG 54), in Yokosuka, Japan, Jan.
-26. USS Antietam departed Yokosuka for the final time before transiting to its new homeport of Pearl Harbor, Hawaii, as part of a planned rotation of forces in the Pacific.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Askia Collins)
+YOKOSUKA, Japan – The Ticonderoga-class guided missile-cruiser USS Antietam (CG 54) departed Yokosuka, Japan, on Jan.
+26 to transit to its new homeport of Pearl Harbor, Hawaii, as part of a planned rotation of forces in the Pacific.

+Antietam arrived on station at Yokosuka Naval Base in February 2013 to support operations within the U.S. 7th Fleet area of operations.

+Before the cruiser departed for the final time, officers from its sister ship, the Japan Maritime Self-Defense Force guided-missile destroyer JS Kirishima (DDG 174), provided the crew of USS Antietam a plaque commemorating its time in Japan.

 |Date Taken: